Cloud Functions for Firebase

 - When the event provider generates an event that matches the function's conditions, the code is invoked.

 - If the function is busy handling many events, Google creates more instances to handle work faster.
 If the function is idle, instances are cleaned up.

-- When the developer updates the function by deploying updated code, all instances for the old version are cleaned up along with build artifacts in Artifact Registry, and replaced by new instances.
+- When you update the function by deploying updated code, instances for older versions are cleaned up along with build artifacts in Artifact Registry, and replaced by new instances.

-- When a developer deletes the function, all instances are cleaned up, along with related build artifacts in Artifact Registry.
+- When you delete the function, all instances and zip archives are cleaned up, along with related build artifacts in Artifact Registry.
 The connection between the function and the event provider is removed.

 |Set up Cloud Functions||Install the Firebase CLI and initialize Cloud Functions in your Firebase project.|